Generic name: ipilimumab (IP i LIM ue mab)

 Serious and sometimes fatal reactions may occur during treatment with ipilimumab or months after stopping.
 Call your doctor right away if you have symptoms such as:

-chest pain, cough, feeling short of breath;
+lung problems--new or worsening cough, chest pain, feeling short of breath;

 Your cancer treatments may be delayed or permanently discontinued if you have certain side effects.

 sleep problems (insomnia); or